loadmill/loadmill-node/README.md

 - `-r, --report` Print out Test Suite Flow Runs report when the suite has ended.
 - `-j, --junit-report` Create Test Suite (junit style) report when the suite has ended.
 - `--junit-report-path <path>` Save junit styled report to a path (defaults to current location) when `-j` flag is on.
+- `-m, --mochawesome-report` Create Test Suite (mochawesome style) report when the suite has ended.
+- `--mochawesome-report-path <mochawesomeReportPath>` Save JSON mochawesome styled report to a path (defaults to current location) when `-m` flag is on.
 - `--colors` Print test results in color.